lshiffer/message-drawer/README.md

 api/
 * canvasResolver.js
-  Receives the user drawing and returns an HTML snippet for email insertion.
+  Receives the User drawing and returns an HTML snippet for email insertion.

 ### Set Up Locally